mikegrudic/vizmo/README.md

 Real-time 3D fly-through explorer for unstructured simulation data.
 Loads HDF5 snapshots from GIZMO/Gadget simulations and renders interactive surface density maps, mass-weighted averages, velocity dispersions, and composite CoolMap visualizations on the GPU via WebGPU.

+This is a **vibecoded** app.
+I have no idea how its front- or backends work, and am not sure if I could get it running for your 10 years from now!
+But I hope you enjoy it and please feel free to report bugs or request features.

 ## Installation

 ```bash